wallabyjs/console-ninja/README.md

 - in browser, it will simply do nothing if the app host is not `localhost`.
 - in node, it will fail to connect to `localhost` and will not stop your app from working.

-## Difference between Console Ninja and other tools
+## Differences between Console Ninja and other tools

 ### Quokka.js